 A graduate degree or certificate from Northeastern—a top-50 university—can accelerate your career through rigorous academic coursework and hands-on professional experience in the area of your interest.
 Apply now—and take your career to the next level.

-Two letters of recommendation (recommended sources: pharmacist, supervisor)
+Two letters of recommendation (recommended sources: pharmacist, employment supervisor, science faculty)

 Transcripts from all institutions attended

-TOEFL or IELTS for applicants who do not hold a degree from a U.S. institution and whose native language is not English
+TOEFL for applicants who do not hold a degree from a U.S. institution and whose native language is not English

 Admissions Details Learn more about the Bouvé College of Health Sciences admissions process, policies, and required materials.